KabukiStarship/KabukiToolkit/projects/seam_6/kabuki_toolkit_store_widget/readme.md

-# _id Module
+# kabuki::toolkit::store::Client

-This library identification tools for working with entities.
+This project is a simple eCommerse client for the kabuki::toolkit::store::Server.

 ## Author